peter88213/nvhelp-en/docs/_sources/desktop.rst.txt

 Browsing the tree
    *novelibre* has a browsing history for the selected tree elements.
+   This allows you to go back and forth e.g. between a section and its related characters.

    -  |Go back| selects a node back in the tree browsing history.
    -  |Go forward| selects a node forward in the tree browsing history.